-My poetry plan Write the poem in rough on a piece of paper and then write it neatly in the space below.
+a matry nlan Write the poem in rough on a piece of paper and then write it neatly in the space below.
+My poerry process in the space below.

 Title of poem

 Theme of poem

 Fill in the rhyming words for the second and fourth lines of each verse.